katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 ## Linting the App

-Navigate from your terminal inside the /part7/bloglist/frontend folder and run ***npm run eslint***.
+Navigate from your terminal inside the /part7/bloglist/frontend directory and run ***npm run eslint***.

 ## End to End Testing